The US Supreme Court faces a dilemma, as its ruling could either take away voters' self-determination, or inadvertently give Trump an electoral boost.

 According to experts, Chief Justice John Roberts will prioritize promoting consensus views on the Supreme Court, or at least avoid creating too much partisan disagreement between the group of six judges nominated by Republican presidents and three judges nominated by Democratic presidents.

-Special prosecutor Jack Smith, who is leading the investigation into the January 2022 Capitol riot and the 2021 election meddling, asked the US Supreme Court to rule on Trump's "immunity" under an expedited process to quickly begin the trial, but the court disagreed.
+Special prosecutor Jack Smith, leading the investigation into the January 2022 Capitol riot and the 2021 election meddling, asked the US Supreme Court to rule on Trump's "immunity" under an expedited process to quickly begin the trial, but the court disagreed.

 The 14th Amendment was passed after five years of the American Civil War (1861-1865), to prevent those who had sworn allegiance to the Constitution but had "engaged in rebellion or rebellion" against the country from holding positions in government.